CitrineInformatics/citrine-python/docs/source/data_extraction.rst

 In general, you should have at least two datasets referenced because Objects and Templates are generally associated with different datasets.

 In addition to defining variables, rows, and columns individually, there are convenience methods that simultaneously add multiple elements to an existing Table Config.
-One such method is :func:`~citrine.resources.ara_definition.TableConfig.add_all_ingredients`, which creates variables and columns for every potential ingredient in a process.
+One such method is :func:`~citrine.resources.table_config.TableConfig.add_all_ingredients`, which creates variables and columns for every potential ingredient in a process.
-The user provides a link to a process template that has a non-empty set of `allowed_names` (the allowed names of the ingredient runs and specs in the process).
+The user provides a link to a process template that has a non-empty set of ``allowed_names`` (the allowed names of the ingredient runs and specs in the process).
 This creates an id variable/column and a quantity variable/column for each allowed name.
 The user specifies the dimension to report the quantity in: mass fraction, volume fraction, number fraction, or absolute quantity.
 If the quantities are reported in absolute amounts then there is also a column for the units.

-The code below takes the `table_config` object defined in the preceding code block and adds the ingredient amounts for a `batter mixing` process with known uid "3a308f78-e341-f39c-8076-35a2c88292ad".
+The code below takes the ``table_config`` object defined in the preceding code block and adds the ingredient amounts for a "batter mixing" process with known uid "3a308f78-e341-f39c-8076-35a2c88292ad".
-Assume that the process template is accessible from a known project, `project`.
+Assume that the process template is accessible from a known project, ``project``.

 .. code-block:: python